 Can Counselling Help Someone Who Commits Domestic Violence?

-Regular counselling can help perpetrators of family violence to understand and change their behaviour.
+Regular counselling can help perpetrators to understand and change their behaviour.
 There are many counselling and behaviour change programs available that are designed to help men address their beliefs on violence, control and masculinity.
 These programs encourage male perpetrators to understand the motivations behind their violent behaviours, the impact of their behaviours and the strategies they can use to deal with their behaviours.

 Practical Strategies for Managing Violent Tendencies